 Who can I call if I have mold sickness?

-If you suspect yo have mold sickness please call your County Health Department’s Environmental Health Office.
+If you suspect you have mold sickness please call your County Health Department’s Environmental Health Office.
 The Florida Department of Health, Radon and Indoor Air Program at 1-800-543-8279.
 You can also review the respective mold webpages of the U.S. Environmental Protection Agency’s or the US Centers for Disease Control and Prevention.
 If you have a mold complaint about an apartment, hotel or workplace, contact the experts in Indoor Air Quality (IAQ) and they will assist you right away.

 Note: This article is informational only.
 When making purchasing decisions, conduct your own research.
-If you have need mold remediation, contact us.